-We account for stock-based compensation under applicable accounting standards, which require that the measurement and recognition of compensation expense for all future share-based payments made to employees and directors be based on estimated fair values.
-We are using the straight-line method to allocate compensation cost to reporting periods over each optionee's requisite service period, which is generally the vesting period.
-We estimate the fair value of our share-based awards to employees and directors using the Black-Scholes option-valuation model.
-The Black-Scholes model requires the input of subjective assumptions, including, among other inputs, the expected stock price volatility, the calculation of expected term and the fair value of the underlying common stock on the date of grant.
-If any of the assumptions used in the Black-Scholes model change significantly, stock-based compensation expense may differ materially in the future from that recorded in the current period.
+Stock-based compensation cost is estimated at the grant date based on the award's fair value and is recognized on the straight-line method as expense over the requisite service period, which is generally the vesting period.
+Compensation cost for all stock-based awards is measured at fair value as of the grant date.
+The fair value of our stock options is calculated using the Black-Scholes option valuation model.
+The Black-Scholes model requires the input of various subjective assumptions, including stock price volatility and expected option life.
+If any of the assumptions used in the Black-Scholes model change significantly, stock-based compensation expense for new awards may differ materially in the future from that recorded in the current period.